-- Modern texts Either a modern play, An Inspector Calls, or a novel, Animal Farm, will be read and explored. - Shakespeare Students will study a whole Shakespeare play e.g. Macbeth. - Poetry Using the exam board's anthology, students will study a cluster of 15 poems based around a similar theme of either 'Love and Relationships' or 'Power and Conflict' or 'Worlds and Lives'... - Unseen poetry Alongside the study of named poems, students will also enhance their analytical skills by writing about two unseen (i.e. untaught) poems.
+- Post-1914 drama a modern play, An Inspector Calls, will be read and explored. - Shakespeare Students will study a whole Shakespeare play: Macbeth. - Poetry Using the exam board's anthology, students will study a cluster of 15 poems from 1789 to the present day - Unseen poetry Alongside the study of named poems, students will also enhance their analytical skills by writing about two unseen (i.e. untaught) poems from the 20th/21st century.

 - 19th century novel Students will study an entire novel from the 1800s.
-This will be either A Christmas Carol or Jekyll and Hyde or The Sign of Four. - Revision of previous units
+This will be either A Christmas Carol or Jekyll and Hyde. - Revision of previous units